How to Operate a Floor Scrubber

 Storing Your Commercial Floor Scrubber

-As with any other large piece of equipment, you want to store your floor scrubber in a dry location.
+As with any other large piece of equipment, you’ll want to store your floor scrubber in a dry location.
 If for some reason you will be storing your floor scrubber for a longer period of time, remove the battery leads to prevent leakage of the battery acid.
+Keep in mind that wet batteries may require additional routine care and maintenance, though this can be made easier with a battery watering system.

 Choosing the Right Scrub Pad

-Use the right scrubbing head for your surface – softer pad for painted surfaces, harder surfaces for concrete.
 Different surfaces call for different scrubbing materials.
-Harder scrub pads can damage painted and wooden surfaces.
+Harder scrub pads can damage painted and wooden surfaces, so use the right scrubbing head for your surface – a softer pad for painted surfaces, or harder for hard surfaces like concrete.
 Different jobs also require different scrub pads.
 Are you merely cleaning the floor or stripping the wax?
 Make sure you have the appropriate scrub pad for this particular task.

 Not sure what part you need?
 Let us help you find it!